vgundala/pomodoro-lock/README.md

-# Pomodoro Lock - Multi-Display Timer with Screen Overlay
+# Pomodoro Lock - Standalone UI Timer with Screen Overlay

 A comprehensive Pomodoro timer application that helps you maintain focus during work sessions and enforces breaks with full-screen overlays across all connected displays.